Chapter Two: Ann

 “Ha!” he drops his pencil without hesitation to give her his full attention.
 Endearing again.
 “Is it really that bad?
 Whatcha got over there?
 Vampires in space?
 A musical about the war in Ukraine?”

 “Oh, so much worse.
-This is the United Nation’s latest climate change report.”
+The UN’s climate change report.”

 He raises a eyebrow artfully.